Was this page helpful?

 allows the load balancing

-is set, the policy will treat nodes in that datacenter as “local” nodes, and
+is preferred, the policy will treat nodes in "my_dc"

-nodes in other datacenters as “remote” nodes.
-This affects the order in which
+as “local” nodes, and nodes in other datacenters as “remote” nodes.
+This affects

-nodes are returned by the policy when selecting replicas for read or write
+the order in which nodes are returned by the policy when selecting nodes for

-nodes as local nodes.
+all nodes as local nodes.

 When datacenter failover is disabled (permit_dc_failover